 Although normally I don’t consider myself very mechanical, I guess I’m pretty good at following instructions.
 So I’m watching their detailed Youtube video and mimicking their actions, step-by-step.
 And I’m having a blast!
 It’s like having an erector set all over again.

 And I’m in constant awe that so much could be had for so little.
-There must be, what, a couple hundred parts, including five sophisticated motors, several limit switches, a circuit board, power supply, steel rods, belt, arylic(?) parts – all for $140?
+There must be, what, a couple hundred parts, including five stepper motors, several limit switches, a circuit board, lcd, power supply, steel rods, belts, arylic(?) parts, and 0.5 Kg of PLA – all for $140??
 I feel like its raw value is several times that.
 Hey, I just bought two m5 screws and nuts from Home Depot and paid almost $3.

 Not exactly like the video